martinsumner/leveled/docs/ANTI_ENTROPY.md

 In blacklist mode the Bucket will be $all, and the Key will actually be a {Bucket, Key} pair.

 The index entry is given a TTL of a configurable amount (e.g. 1 hour) - and no index entry may be added if the change is already considered to be too far in the past.
-The index entry is added to the Ledger in the same transaction as the other changes, and will be re-calculated and re-added out of the Journal under restart conditions where the change has not reached a persisted state in the Ledger prior to the close.
+The index entry is added to the Ledger in the same transaction as an object value update, and will be re-calculated and re-added out of the Journal under restart conditions where the change has not reached a persisted state in the Ledger prior to the close, for example after a crash.

 The near real-time entropy index currently has four ct tests:

-- recent_aae_noaae (confirming loading a store with real-time aae disabled has no impact);
+- `recent_aae_noaae` (confirming loading a store with real-time aae disabled has no impact);

-- recent_aae_allaae (confirming that a single store loaded with data can be compared with the a store where the same data is spread across three leveled instances - with all buckets covered by anti-entropy);
+- `recent_aae_allaae` (confirming that a single store loaded with data can be compared with the a store where the same data is spread across three leveled instances - with all buckets covered by anti-entropy);

-- recent_aae_bucketaae (confirming that a single store loaded with data can be compared with the a store where the same data is spread across three leveled instances - with a single buckets covered by anti-entropy);
+- `recent_aae_bucketaae` (confirming that a single store loaded with data can be compared with the a store where the same data is spread across three leveled instances - with a single buckets covered by anti-entropy);

-- recent_aae_expiry (confirming that aae index will expire).
+- `recent_aae_expiry` (confirming that aae index will expire).

 ### Clock Drift

 The proposed near-real-time anti-entropy mechanism depends on a timestamp, so ultimately some false positives and false negatives are unavoidable - especially if clock drift is large.
-The assumption is though:
+The assumption is:

 - that this method is never a single dependency for ensuring consistency, it is supported by other mechanisms to further validate, that would detect false negatives.

-- that recovery from false positives will be safely implemented, so that a falsely identified discrepancy is validated before a change is made (e.g. repair through read-repair).
+- that recovery from false positives will be safely implemented, so that a falsely identified discrepancy is validated before a change is made (e.g. read-repair).

 Even with this mitigation, the volume of false positives and negatives needs to be controlled, in particular where clock drift is small (i.e. measured in seconds), and hence likely.
 If the object has a last modified date set in one place, as with Riak, there is no issue with different actors seeing a different last modified date for the same change.
 However, as the index object should expire the risk exists that the store will set an inappropriate expiry time, or even not index the object as it considers the object to be a modification too far in the past.
 The Near Real-Time AAE process has the concept of unit minutes, which represents the level of granularity all times will be rounded to.
 All expiry times are set with a tolerance equal to the unit minutes, to avoid false positives or negatives when clock drift is small.